AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ## Release X {#release-15738}

-Summarized below are the continuous improvements for maintenance release X, which was publicly released on April 3, 2024.
+Summarized below are the continuous improvements for maintenance release 15738, which was publicly released on April 5, 2024.
 The previous maintenance release was release 15575.

 2024.3.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.